 If you have no idea about LAC and CellID, check out this article.

 What's new!!
-Now you can view the neighboring cell towers if there's more than one base station in that area.
+Now you can view the neighboring cell towers if there's more than one base station found in that area.
 However I haveset a limit on the number you can see.
 I may use Google Earth to display those neighboring cell phone towers.

 We are not responsible for any possible errors.
 You can get in touch with me via the about page or follow me on Facebook, feedbacks are welcome.